timotr/harjutused/progre/find-in-files.md

 - How to find out if there is a substring in a string
 - How to create and run functions with arguments
-- How to run Node application from the command line
+- How to run your application from the command line
 - What is a file path
 - How to read a single file into a string
 - What web pages to use for searching for information and examples